ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 - Implementing a way to feed our workload tests to the HyperSDK workload test framework

+In addition to adding workload tests, we will also add procedural tests which will allow us to write singular unit tests.

 ## Workload Scripts

 We start by reusing the workload script from MorpheusVM.
 In `tutorial/`, create